Paul Hindemith: Music

 Hindemith's most popular work, both on record and in the concert hall, is probably the Symphonic Metamorphosis of Themes by Carl Maria von Weber, written in 1943.
 It takes melodies from various works by Carl Maria von Weber, mainly piano duets, but also one from the overture to his incidental music for Turandot (Op.
 37/J. 75), and transforms and adapts them so that each movement of the piece is based on one theme.

-In 1951, Hindemith completed his Symphony in B-flat.
+In 1951, Hindemith completed his Symphony in B-flat for Band.
 Scored for concert band, it was written for the U.S. Army Band "Pershing's Own".
-Hindemith premiered it with that band on 5 April of that year.
-Its second performance took place under the baton of Hugh McMillan, conducting the Boulder Symphonic Band at the University of Colorado.
+Hindemith premiered it with that band on 5 April that year.
+Its second performance was given by the Boulder Symphonic Band at the University of Colorado, conducted by Hugh McMillan.
 The piece is representative of Hindemith's late works, exhibiting strong contrapuntal lines throughout, and is a cornerstone of the band repertoire.
 He recorded it in stereo with members of the Philharmonia Orchestra for EMI in 1956.